 Staircases are complex structures and require expert knowledge to replace, so do not consider doing it yourself unless you have the necessary skills.
 However, it is safe to make minor repairs or to replace banisters and handrails if they are damaged or out-of-keeping with the style of your house.

-Apply wood adhesive to both sides of the wedge and knock it firmly into place.
+- Apply wood adhesive to both sides of the wedge and using a hammer knock it firmly into place to tighten the joint.

 If you cannot access the underside of the staircase, it is possible to remedy a squeaking or creaking stair from above.

 - Using a power drill, drill pilot holes 250mm (10in) apart along the edge of the tread into the edge of the riser underneath.
 Hold the power drill at right angles to the tread to ensure the drill bit doesn’t splinter through the side of the riser.

 - Then screw the tread tightly into the riser ensuring that the screw heads are below the surface of the tread.
 After screwing the tread into place, fill the recessed holes with wood filler and sand smooth when dry.